alessiomason/WAII-Labs/README.md

 - The implementation of Keycloak's exchange of tokens with the client is most likely wrong: it works, but it does not follow the common best practices.
 Again this is due to time limitations and the lack of documentation provided by Keycloak or by the course
 - Several performance optimizations would be needed

+### Running the software

+The Docker Compose file is located (for the final project) in the `server/src/main/docker` folder.
+It is necessary to build the server image running the command `gradle jibDockerBuild` in the `server` folder: the client image has already been built and included in the server.
+The `docker-compose up` command can then be used in the `server/src/main/docker` folder to start the server and the other microservices.

 ### Screenshots
 | ![Customer home page](images/Customer%20home%20page.png) Customer home page | ![Purchase page](images/Purchase%20page.png) Purchase page |
 | :-------------: | :-------------: |